metridoc/metridoc-grails/README.md

 cd .metridoc
 ```
-In this directory, please add a file called "MetridocConfig.groovy" and replace its content with the following code snipped:
+In this directory, please add a file called "MetridocConfig.groovy" if it does not exist already and replace its content with the following code:

 ```groovy
 environments {